 A long narrow hallway is considered bad feng shui if not taken care of properly.
-The reason the feng shui of a long narrow hallway is bad is that the energy of a long hallway has a combination of rushing Sha Chi and, in most cases, stagnant energy (Si Chi).
+The reason the feng shui of a long narrow hallway is bad is that the energy of a long hallway has a combination of rushing Sha Chi and in most cases stagnant, or Si Chi, energy.
 Not to despair, though, as there are few home design challenges that cannot be improved with smart feng shui decorating.
 If you have some windows in the hallway or light coming through open doors, you are lucky, as this brings better energy.
 If not, you will have to create it.

 In considering the choice of feng shui cures for a long hallway, look at three main factors:

 - The length of the hallway as compared to the width.

 - The positioning of doors and windows in your hallway.